Veterans for Peace statement on the DPRK nuclear tests. The need to end the Korean War is clear.

-Call to action for peace: July/August and NAKA Essay contest: Create Your Own Road Map Towards Peace in the Korean Peninsula
+Calling on the US to reduce military tensions!
+Vets for Peace statement; Summer call to action for peace: Continues and NAKA Essay contest: Create Your Own Road Map Towards Peace in the Korean Peninsula

 WomenCrossDMZ - a historic walk for peace by women - was successful!